-- · Educate ployees, subcontractors, and suppliers on sanitary and septic waste - · Educate employees, subcontractors, and suppliers of potential dangers to humans and the environment from sanitary and septic waster - .
-Instruct employees, subcontractors, and suppliers in identification of sanitary and
+- Educate employees, subcontractors, and suppliers on sanitary and septic waste storage and disposal procedures. - Educate employees, subcontractors, and suppliers of potential dangers to humans and the environment from sanitary and septic wastes. - · Instruct employees, subcontractors, and suppliers in identification of sanitary and